clevelanda1/HackerNews/README.md

 ---

-**Full Disclosure:** My experience related to these topics mentitoned above has been declared by their current state.
-I intend to continue to learn different areas of Data Analytics and Reporting including SQL Server, Data Intergration with SSIS, Python Scripting, Tableau Visualizations and Data Presentation.
+**This folder contains projects based on data cleaning, data transformation and exploratory analysis.
+The intention is to exhibit different areas of Python that can be used to manipulate the data before proceeding, and processing for data analytics.
+Python scripting will also be included in another folder, but in a more real world application.
+The additional repositories demonstrate ones familiarity accessing SQL Server, building data intergration packages with SSIS and creating Tableau visualizations.